rodyonraskolnikov/Predicting-Molecular-Solubility-with-Machine-Learning/README.md

 ## 🚀 How to Run

 1. Clone this repository.
-2. Open `first_project.ipynb` in Jupyter Notebook or VSCode.
+2. Open `Predicting-Molecular-Solubility.ipynb` in Jupyter Notebook or VSCode.
 3. Run all cells to train and evaluate models.

 ## ✍️ Author